AFCI Breakers and Receptacles

 The AFCI Breaker

-As technology has been advancing, so has the electrical industry that supplies all of these wonderful devices.
+As technology has been advancing, so has the electrical industry that supplies all of these fantastic devices.
 One such advancement is the AFCI breaker.
 The AFCI breaker is the only breaker on the market that can prevent a fire.
 This special breaker monitors the electric current in your electrical wiring, devices, outlets, switches and other associated devices.
 If an unwanted arc occurs, the breaker will sense the arc, and it will immediately turn off, and this reduces the chance of electric shock and electrical fire.

 The AFCI Receptacle